CoderDojoTC/micropython/docs/sound/07-play-audio-file.md

 # Playing and Audio File

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Ax7XAhnwQ24" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 !!!
 Note
     This lesson is still a work in progress.
-Although we can now play some .wav files in stereo at 16000 samples per second, other formats may not work.
+Although we can play many .wav files in stereo at 16000 samples per second, other formats may not work correctly.
 See the wav file test results section below.
-We also are having problems when different pins are used.
+We also are having problems when different GPIO pins are used.
 If you stick to pins for GPIO 2 and 3 for the two channels the test run OK.

 ## Playing Sounds on The RP2040 Chip